 In an effort to streamline its equity-based incentive plans, to encourage greater Share ownership by employees and to foster a greater alignment between the long-term interests of the Shareholders and the interests of employees, the Board of CAE adopted on May 31, 2023 the Omnibus Incentive Plan ("Omnibus Incentive Plan") which was approved by our Shareholders at the annual and special shareholders' meeting held on August 9, 2023.
 The Omnibus Incentive Plan is a single plan that allows for different types of equity awards to be granted and to be settled through the issuance of Shares from treasury.
 The Omnibus Incentive Plan provides flexibility to the Company to grant both whole Share awards, such as PSUs and RSUs as well as Stock Options.
-The Omnibus Incentive Plan provides that Stock Options will be settled in Shares (either issued from treasury or purchased on the open market), in cash or in a combination thereof.
+The Omnibus Incentive Plan provides that Stock Options will be settled in Shares issued from treasury, while PSUs and RSUs will be settled in Shares (either issued from treasury or purchased on the open market), in cash or in a combination thereof.
 The Omnibus Incentive Plan does not permit Option grants to non-employee directors.
-In light of these features, the Omnibus Incentive Plan enhances the ability of the Company to attract, retain and reward key individuals to advance its business strategy, while promoting a greater alignment of interests with the Shareholders of the Company.
+These features of the Omnibus Incentive Plan enhance the ability of the Company to attract, retain and reward key individuals to advance its business strategy, while promoting a greater alignment of interests with the Shareholders of the Company.